The Messed Up Truth About The 1970s Music Industry

 There's a chance Jimi Hendrix was murdered by his manager

-Jimi Hendrix sadly joined the 27 Club (the infamous list of musicians who died at the age of 27) on September 18, 1970, as Society of Rock reports.
-The story was quite clear: His girlfriend Monika Dannemann had found him unresponsive in the morning, after a night of overindulging in illegal substances.
+Jimi Hendrix sadly joined the 27 Club (the infamous list of musicians who died at the age of 27) on September 18, 1970.
+The story was quite clear: His girlfriend Monika Dannemann had found him unresponsive in the morning after he took 18 times the prescribed amount of her Vasparex pills and aspirated on his vomit as he slept.
 But according to Louder, the story behind Hendrix's death is much murkier than that.

 In 1973, Hendrix's former manager, Mike Jeffery, was chatting to roadie James "Tappy" Wright when he made a very disturbing confession, as remembered by Wright: "As we are talking, Mike began to get very agitated and pale.
 'I had no bloody choice, I had to do it. ...
 You know exactly what I'm talking about.
 It was either that or I'd be broke or dead.'"
 Jeffery then went on to say something along the lines of getting some nasty friends to pour "booze down the windpipe."
 In an even creepier twist, the following month, Jeffery was found dead.
 It turns out Jeffery had ties to the Mafia, and debts that he had been threatened about before.
 Although his confession was never investigated or officially connected to Hendrix's death, it definitely adds a tragic layer to the rockstar's story.